May 31, 2022

 - Enlarged blood vessels underneath the skin

 - Healthy lifestyle: NAFLD is a sign of insulin resistance.
 Avoid simple sugars such as fructose corn syrup and fried, processed food.
-Increase intake of nuts like almonds and walnuts, green leafy vegetables, and fruits such as broccoli, kale, spinach, and fruits as they contain vitamins and antioxidants, which prevent fatty acid oxidation and decrease inflammation.
+Increase intake of nuts like almonds and walnuts, green leafy vegetables, and fruits such as broccoli, kale, and spinach, as they contain vitamins and antioxidants, which prevent fatty acid oxidation and decrease inflammation.
 If nonvegetarian, add fish or lean meat to the meal and avoid red meat.

 - Weight loss is the most critical factor in reversing the effects of non-alcoholic fatty liver disease.
 Weight loss of about 7-10% can improve insulin resistance and decrease the amount of fat in the liver.
 The recommendation is to reduce 500 kcal/day to achieve the weight loss goal.